harper25/MemoryMuppets/README.md

 * install Poetry: [GitHub](https://github.com/sdispater/poetry)
 * git clone the repository
 * create a virtual environment for development (ex. `virtualenv .venv`) and activate it
-* cd to main folder and run: `poetry update` to get all dependencies from `pyproject.toml` installed to your virtual environment
+* cd to main folder and run: `poetry install` to get all dependencies from `pyproject.toml` installed to your virtual environment
-* run `python -m memorymuppets`
+* run `python -m memorymuppets` or simply: `memo`
 * modify and have fun!

 The project uses common Python packages.
 No special prerequisites required.